How to remove water filter from Frigidaire?

 Well, then it’s time to change the filter and make sure to thoroughly clean the whole system so you remove the potential cause of the problem.

 - Turn off the ice maker.
-Usually ice makers are sucking the water directly from the water supply and can result in leakage.
+Usually, ice makers suck the water directly from the water supply and can result in leakage.

 - Remove the water filter and replace it with the new one as discussed above.

 - Now it’s time to clean the air.
-Use a glass of water and run it through water dispenser, by that you’ll be making sure the system works and see any potential leaks.
+Use a glass of water and run it through the water dispenser.
+By that, you’ll be making sure the system works and see any potential leaks.